manimino/ducks/README.md

 ```

 The objects can be anything: class instances, namedtuples, dicts, strings, floats, ints, etc.

+Attributes can be either strings or functions evaluated on the object.

 There are two classes available.
  - FilterBox: can `add()` and `remove()` objects.